 Bali offers not only exquisite cultural tourist attractions such an abundance of temples and dance performances; it also has nature offerings of many types.
 Climb the majestic Mount Agung, take a long walk at Campuhan Ridge, immerse yourself in the beauty of the Tegalalang Rice Terraces, and more.
 If you are bringing family and want to do active things together, the water sports at beaches and a variety of parks to visit such as the Garuda Wisnu Kencana Park, Bali Safari and Marine Park, Bali Zoo, and other similar Bali tourist attractions are sure to keep the entire family entertained.

-With such a wide range of things to do, it should be no surprise why Bali is a must-visit for anyone visiting Indonesia.
+With such a wide range of things to do, it is no surprise why Bali is a must-visit for anyone visiting Indonesia.
 At the very least, are you not curious what the hype is about?
 Because you should be!

 We’re not denying that there are many other great parts of Indonesia that travellers can visit, but we feel that these two should definitely be on your bucket list.
 When you come to visit these two islands, consider staying with us in Club Med Bintan and Club Med Bali.
 Our all-inclusive package ensures that your needs are taken care of when you are on your getaways, and at the same time, you can expect the same level of warm hospitality at both our resorts.
 New experiences are great, but some consistency is wonderful too no matter where you go!
 We hope to see you soon!